 Health Equity Knowledge (DEAI): Discuss the means by which structural bias, social inequities and racism undermine health and create challenges to achieving health equity at organizational, community and societal levels.
+Learning Objectives that comprise the competency

 - Describe the ways in which structural bias, social inequities and racism may be introduced through data acquisition, mathematical modeling, and reporting. - Reflect on strategies that may interrupt or mitigate data processes in an effort to enhance health equity.
 Assessment Assignment for evidence of student attainment of competency